 Take for example:

 You are crammed with a deadline at work or you have an exam in a couple of days.

 They focus on getting that work assignment done on time or the exam is crammed for, while in the process they are sacrificing sleep and injecting lots of caffeine and other stimulants into their bodies so they can “perform better”.

 Done once in a very long while, this may be ok and necessary but if this is one’s modus operandi then there are going to be great repercussions.
 More often than not, this path leads to physical, mental and emotional burnout and a sense of entitlement for “getting things done.”

 When it comes to “addiction recovery success,” these ingredients are a recipe for disaster and guaranteed relapses.

 One of the things I stress to my clients throughout the various programs we offer at Purify Your Gaze is the concept of prioritizing self-care.
-Clients who first joined the Breaking Free Program were pleasantly surprised by the concept of “self care” and initially felt resistant to the idea.
+Clients who first joined the Purify Your Gaze Program were pleasantly surprised by the concept of “self care” and initially felt resistant to the idea.

 To one brother, the concept seemed quite inconvenient and outlandish.

 Brother Yousef”I think I always thought of acts of self care as luxuries.
 Eating properly, working out, getting regular haircuts were unnecessary.
 They only needed to be done at a bare minimum and anything more than that was borderline narcissistic or conceited.
 I thought I was doing myself a favor by not doing those things because I was surviving on very little and for some twisted reason I thought this was zuhd or asceticism, something that is aspired for in our faith.”

 His perceptions radically changed when he experienced the impact that self care had on his life: